hazae41/immutable/README.md

 The Immutable Framework also does things right to avoid server-side attacks at much as possible.

-The bootpage is a special page that only contains glue code to register the service-worker.
+The bootpage is a special webpage that only contains glue code to register the service-worker.

 You can manually hash the bootpage and the service-worker to verify they have not been tampered.